-8. Reduce reliance on batteryelectric vehicles in the future transport system through a widespread modal shift strategy for both passengers and freight.

-For: DfT, NIC, local and combined authorities.

-The primary mode of transport is shifted from cars to more sustainable modes of transport.
+Recommendation Intended outcome Requirements or enablers 8.
+Reduce reliance on battery- electric vehicles in the future transport system through a widespread modal shift strategy for both passengers and freight.
+For: DfT_NIC_local and combined The primary mode of transport is shifted from cars to more sustainable modes of transport.
 Air pollution, congestion and critical material demand is decreased across the transport system.
-This includes:

-- Significant investment in the improvement and expansion of public transport services, with a particular focus on underserved communities such as the north of England to improve equality of access. - Investment in cycling and active transport infrastructure. - Flexible models of vehicle ownership and use such as mobility-as-a-service and car sharing.
+This includes: Investment in low-carbon transport system options, focused on mass transit but including personal transport solutions which limits a like-for-like replacement of ICE's with EVs. authorities.
+Significant investment in the improvement and expansion of public transport services, with a particular focus on underserved communities such as the north of England to improve equality of access.
+Investment in cycling and active transport infrastructure.
+Flexible models of vehicle ownership and use such as mobility-as-a-service and car This planning should be joined up with the planning and development of housing, schools, hospitals and business centres to reduce journey requirements and expand mobility options.
+Efficient multi-modal linkages between ports and rail networks to reduce reliance on road transport, via HGVs, for freight. sharing.

-Investment in low-carbon transport system options, focused on mass transit but including personal transport solutions which limits a like-for-like replacement of ICE's with EVs.

-This planning should be joined up with the planning and development of housing, schools, hospitals and business centres to reduce journey requirements and expand mobility options.

-Efficient multi-modal linkages between ports and rail networks to reduce reliance on road transport, via HGVs, for freight.

 9. Ensure a comprehensive, extensive, and reliable charging network, through the expansion and improvement of charging infrastructure throughout the UK.

-For: DfT.
-DESNZ.
-NIC.
+For: DfT, DESNZ, NIC.
 Equality of access to regular charging points exists across the UK.
-Range anxiety of battery electric vehicles is significantly reduced, and the use of shorter range, smaller vehicles is increased, in comparison to large vehicle usage.

-Widespread decarbonisation of the UK national energy system, including sufficient energy generation and storage technology to support BEV charging infrastructure.

-Reliable, fast charging technology.

-can be used on demand.
+Range anxiety of battery electric vehicles is significantly reduced, and the use of shorter range, smaller vehicles is increased, in comparison to large Widespread decarbonisation of the UK national energy system, including sufficient energy generation and storage technology to support BEV charging infrastructure. vehicle usage.
+Reliable, fast charging techno can be used on demand.
 This enables consumer demand to be pooled into fewer vehicles, rather than each needing a separate vehicle, thus reducing the number of vehicles required and their associated critical material demands.
 Different approaches to flexible vehicle ownership and use can be taken in rural versus urban areas.
 In rural areas, car sharing schemes, where a community of users share the usage of a vehicle fleet on a per-trip basis, can allow users to reach destinations otherwise inaccessible by public transport, walking or biking.
 This is particularly applicable to communities underserved by public transport services, such as the north of England.